 See Related: Types of Bears From Around The World

-The giant panda is very vulnerable to modern-day threats because of its limited range, exacting dietary needs, and prolonged breeding rate.
+The Giant panda is very vulnerable to modern-day threats because of its limited range, exacting dietary needs, and prolonged breeding rate.
 They are also threatened by poaching.
 Poachers kill Pandas for their fur and meat.

 Habitat destruction and pollution have caused major damage to the panda population, but poaching was the most serious threat to the species.
 Early, ham-handed efforts at conservation also contributed to the species’ decline.